Statement on COVID-19 from Public Affairs Council President Doug Pinkham

 March 18 Update

-The Public Affairs Council will be rescheduling in-person events through May 15.
+The Public Affairs Council will be rescheduling in-person events through the end of May.
 Some of the events will be rescheduled for a later time, others will be redesigned for a virtual-only format.

 Please click here to learn how you can immediately access the virtual learning, expertise, new ideas and information you count on from the Council.

 The Public Affairs Council has cancelled in-person workshops through the end of March.
 During this time, we are encouraging our staff to work remotely both for their safety and to practice social distancing to help prevent the spread of the virus.